-Sphere of Influence: The probable physical boundary and service area of the City, as adopted by the Local Agency Formation Commission The SOI includes both (LAFCO). incorporated and unincorporated areas within which Sebastopol will have the primary responsibility for the provision of public facilities and services.
-Lands within the SOI but outside existing city limits may be considered for development after annexation.
+Sphere of Influence (SOI): probable physical boundary service area of the City, as adopted by Local Agency Formation Commission (LAFCO).
+The SOI includes both incorporated unincorporated areas within which Sebastopol will have the primary responsibility for the provision of public facilities and services.
+Lands within the SOI but outside existing city considered may be development after annexation.

-Until that time, the area within the SOI is under the jurisdiction of Sonoma County and its General Plan; however, City policies will influence the County's considerations of development proposals for lands within the SOI.
+Until that time, the area within the SOI is under the jurisdiction of Sonoma

+County and its General Plan; however, City policies will influence the County's considerations of development proposals for lands within the SOI.